Sequoia: Scalable, Robust, and Hardware-aware Speculative Decoding: Background

-\paragraph{Naive sampling and top-$k$ sampling:} Given a node in a token tree, the verification algorithm for naive sampling and top-$k$ sampling first samples from the \textit{target model's} distribution $\mathcal{P}(\cdot\;|\; x_{< n})$ at that node, and then accepts this sample if it is equal to one of the children of that node.
+\paragraph{SpecTr:} The SpecTr algorithm is similar in spirit to the SpecInfer algorithm.
+It iterates through the children of a node, and uses a sampling procedure to decide if to accept a child, in such a way that the output distribution is unchanged.
+One important property of this algorithm is that it is within a factor of $(1-1/e)$ of the best possible verification algorithm (i.e., the one with highest possible acceptance rate).
+For brevity, we refer readers to Algorithm 3 in the SpecTr paper for the exact pseudocode for this algorithm. \paragraph{Naive sampling and top-$k$ sampling:} Given a node in a token tree, the verification algorithm for naive sampling and top-$k$ sampling first samples from the \textit{target model's} distribution $\mathcal{P}(\cdot\;|\; x_{< n})$ at that node, and then accepts this sample if it is equal to one of the children of that node.
 This verification algorithm trivially maintains the target model output distribution---regardless of how the token tree was generated---given that one always samples from the target model in this algorithm (as opposed to from the draft model, like in SpecTr and SpecInfer).
 This observation motivates our choice---for the top-$k$ sampling method---to populate the tree by taking the top-$k$ children of each node, instead of the naive sampling approach of taking $k$ i.i.d. samples (with replacement).
 We use the top-$k$ sampling method in our experiments in Section~\ref{sec:method_tree_verify}, to better understand the limits of this verification algorithm.